ClusteringHigh availabilitySet up HA cluster with K8s

 External network configuration

 Memgraph HA uses client-side routing, so DNS resolution happens internal Cluster IP network.
-Because of that, we need one more type of network which will be used for clients accessing instances inside the cluster.
+Because of that, we need one more type of network which will be used for clients accessing instances from outside the cluster.
+Our HA supports out of the box following K8s resources used to setup external access:

 • IngressNginx - one LoadBalancer for all instances.